Events explained

 The sf::Event type

 sf::Event instances are filled by the pollEvent (or waitEvent) function of the sf::Window class.
-Only these two functions can produce valid events, any attempt to use a sf::Event without first a successful call to
+Only these two functions can produce valid events, any attempt to use an sf::Event which was not returned by successful call to pollEvent (or waitEvent) will result in the same undefined behaviour that was mentioned above.

 To be clear, here is what a typical event loop looks like: